morris-lab/CellOracle/docs/installation/index.rst

 -------------------

 - ``celloracle`` was developed with python 3.6.
 We do not support python 2.7x or python <=3.5.
-- ``celloracle`` was depeloped in Linux and MacOS.
-We do not guarantee that ``celloracle`` works in in Windows OS.
+- ``celloracle`` was developed in Linux and macOS.
+We do not guarantee that ``celloracle`` works in Windows OS.
 - We highly recommend using `anaconda <https://www.continuum.io/downloads>`_ to setup python environment.
 - Please install all dependent libraries before installing ``celloracle`` according to the instructions below.
-- ``celloracle`` itself is still beta version and it is not available through pypi or anaconda distribution yet.
-Please install ``celloracle`` from github repository according to the instruction below.
+- ``celloracle``  is still beta version and it is not available through PyPI or anaconda distribution yet.
+Please install ``celloracle`` from GitHub repository according to the instruction below.

 0. (Optional) Make a new environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step is optional.
-Please make a new virtual environment for celloracle and install dependent libraries in it if you get some software conflicts.
+Please make a new python environment for celloracle and install dependent libraries in it if you get some software conflicts.

 ::